MARCH 4 – APRIL 22

 What is your first memory of water?

-Courtney M. Leonard’s BREACH installation series is an annual visual logbook that explores and documents environmental impact and disparate human consequences of the relationship with water through the many definitions of the word, BREACH.
-In BREACH: LOGBOOK 23 | CARRIER, Leonard asks, “What is your first memory of water?” and explores the human relationship with vessels or carriers while also being vessels or carriers.
-She endeavors to offer the culturally and historically significant stories surrounding Minnesota’s waterways and their layers of meaning to local Indigenous communities.
+Courtney M. Leonard’s BREACH installation series was an annual visual logbook that explored and documented environmental impact and disparate human consequences of the relationship with water through the many definitions of the word, BREACH.
+In BREACH: LOGBOOK 23 | CARRIER, Leonard asked, “What is your first memory of water?” and explored the human relationship with vessels or carriers while also being vessels or carriers.
+She endeavored to offer the culturally and historically significant stories surrounding Minnesota’s waterways and their layers of meaning to local Indigenous communities.

 Leonard, a newer and still learning, Minnesota resident, honors the practice of connection in a new Indigenous community and the humility and respect necessary to build trust.
-The stories of river/water relationships illuminated through her work in BREACH spring from observation and research, but also incorporate the contributions of many and require collaboration and assent.
+The stories of river/water relationships illuminated through her work in BREACH spring from observation and research, but also incorporate the contributions of many and required collaboration and assent.

 In the main gallery, the logbook presented springs from pipes—clay pipes—as carriers of water and as carriers of a region from a time of harmony between the earth and people to one of “progress” and damage lasting for generations.
 Her work embraces the culture of atmospheric firing, specifically soda firing, and finds connections between salt- and soda-fired pipes and the single-fired pipes created during the introduction of infrastructure in Minnesota.
 Leonard’s observations are shared through clay, sound, and projection and include the voices of Minnesota Indigenous artists and storytellers.

-BREACH will also feature the work of Sequoia Hauck.
+BREACH also featured the work of Sequoia Hauck.
 Hauck is a queer multidisciplinary artist in the Twin Cities focused on creating theater, film, poetry, and performance art that decolonizes the process of art-making.
 They have seen first hand how art has the ability to inspire, connect, and build a sense of community.
 They make art surrounding the narratives of continuation and resiliency among their communities.

 About the Artist